nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Step 3.** The `AddScheduleCommand` will then be executed by calling its `execute` method.

-**Step 4.** Since the Model is passed to AddScheduleCommand#execute, it is able to call a method `Model#getFilteredCandidateList` to get the last candidate list shown.
+**Step 4.** Since the Model is passed to `AddScheduleCommand#execute`, it is able to call a method `Model#getFilteredCandidateList` to get the last candidate list shown.

-**Step 5.** From the candidate list, we can find the desired candidate to schedule for interview by calling the get function with the specified Index.
+**Step 5.** From the candidate list, we can find the desired candidate to schedule for interview by calling the `get` function with the specified Index.

 **Step 6.** A new `Interview` is created for the candidate and the Model#addInterview method is called to add the `Interview` to the Model.